Kozea/CairoSVG/pages/download.rst

 Linux Distribution Packages
 ===========================

-Radicale has been packaged for:
+CairoSVG has been packaged for:

 - `ArchLinux (AUR) <https://aur.archlinux.org/packages.php?ID=57202>`_ by Simon
   Sapin